KaiqueS/Social_Choice_Theory-Basic_Framework/README.md

 # Social Choice Theory - A Toolbox

-The purpose is the following: to create a library of Axiomatic Social Choice Theory canonical models, e.g., Arrow's impossibility theorem.
-The library is intended to help, aid, students that are being introduced to Social Choice Theory.
+&emsp;The purpose is the following: to create a library of Axiomatic Social Choice Theory canonical models, e.g., Arrow's impossibility theorem.
+The library is intended to help, aid, newcomers to the area of Social Choice Theory.
-They will be able to follow, step-by-step, the theorems implemented here and its results.
+Those will be able to follow, step-by-step, the theorems implemented here and its results, along with additional information.

 # About the properties

-ID and Preferences may be obvious.
-In SCT, for a set X of alternatives and an indexed set S of agents, ID represents any agent s<sub> i </sub> of S, while Preferences represents s<sub> i </sub>'s ranking of every x <span>&#8714;</span> X, i.e., the property Preferences is already ordered accordingly to s<sub> i </sub>'s respective ranking of the mentioned options.
+&emsp;ID and Preferences may be obvious.
+In SCT, for a set X of alternatives and an indexed set S of agents, ID represents any agent s<sub> i </sub> of S, while Preferences represents s<sub> i </sub>'s ranking of every x <span>&#8714;</span> X..

+Preferences will be externaly given, i.e, agents cannot propose "new alternatives", but [ the agents ] will be able to modify them.

 <p><li><strong>Data Structures</strong></li>